johankson/TinyAppCenterClown/README.md

 # TinyAppCenterClown

-A githook branch configuration tool
+An appcenter branch configuration tool that listens to github via githooks.

 ## What does it do?